Metaswitch/clearwater-readthedocs/docs/Creating_a_deployment_environment.md

 ## Prerequisites

 * You must have [installed a Chef workstation](Installing_a_Chef_workstation.md).
-* You must have SSH access to the ubuntu user on the chef-workstation machine.
+* You must have SSH access to the ubuntu user on the chef workstation machine.

 ## Creating a keypair